Scaramanga Roped Race

 The Scaramanga Roped Race is a ski race for pairs of skiers roped together.
 It takes place annually in the Swiss village of Mürren when conditions permit.
-Prior to 2018, it was run on New Years Day, but is now takes place on New Years Eve at the end of the skiing day.
+Prior to 2018, it was run on New Years Day, but is now takes place on New Year's Eve at the end of the skiing day.
 It is organised by the Kandahar Ski Club.

 History

 The race was first run in 1925 for a cup offered by J. G. Scaramanga, an original member of the Kandahar Ski Club.
 The object of the race was to encourage "roped running" to improve safety on glaciers.

 The first race was run on the 2 February 1925 and the competitors were Arnold Lunn and A. P. Allinson, C. J. Scaramanga and J. A. Joannides, Duncan Harvey and Charles Wenham, and John Mercer and A. H. d'Egville.
 The winners were Arnold Lunn and A.P.
 Allinson.
 The original race consisted of a slalom section and a downhill section, with the timings of the slalom section being used to calculate the starting times for the downhill section.